African Wildlife – Discovering MARA

 The Wildlife Safari

-A suitable home to the Big Five and the Great Migration where an approximate of nearly two million herbivores risk their daily lives in a never-ending quest for long grass and this is just the start of the African wildlife on display in the Mara.
+A suitable home to the Big Five and the Great Migration where approximately two million herbivores risk their daily lives in a never-ending quest for long grass and this is just the start of the African wildlife on display in the Mara.
 More than a thousand bird species are there to be discovered in a staggering diversity of habitats, where hundreds of different living creatures both great and small live alongside one another.
 For a true African Wildlife Safari enthusiast, there is another place quite like East Africa

 For travelers and bird enthusiasts, who want to experience the Great Migration and the dramatic crossings of the Mara River, July till September or October are the best months to visit.
 Others do prefer a gentler time with fewer visitors and enjoy the Mara all by themselves, all together with the numerous resident and enthusiastic herds which quite rightly do not feel it necessary to leave this beautiful reserve by embarking on the annual trek to Tanzania.

-Although the Maasai Mara is especially renowned for its proud family of lions (including the Angama Pride, situated just below the lodge), the other members of Africa’s Big Five including the leopard, elephant, buffalo and black rhino are also quite regularly sighted, together with others like hyena, jackal, cheetah and the bat-eared fox, and of course the beautiful Mara River is home to numerous pods of hippopotamus and also to some of Africa’s largest crocodiles.
+Although the Maasai Mara is especially renowned for its proud family of lions (including the Angama Pride, situated just below the lodge), the other members of Africa’s Big Five including the leopard, elephant, buffalo, and black rhino are also quite regularly sighted, together with others like hyena, jackal, cheetah and the bat-eared fox, and of course, the beautiful Mara River is home to numerous pods of hippopotamus and also to some of Africa’s largest crocodiles.
 Great photographic opportunities avail themselves with the topi standing perched on anthills, the Maasai giraffe moving gracefully across the plains, and both the Grant’s and Thomson’s gazelle’s grazing peacefully in Coke’s hartebeest in addition to impala and herds of lovely land, the continent’s largest antelope.

 The Mara Triangle is home to more than 470 bird species, including 60 raptors such as vultures and martial eagles.
-The loveliest of them has to be the graceful crowned crane though, always found in pairs, together with the secretary birds in addition to the beautiful lilac-breasted rollers, long-crested eagles, superb starlings, pygmy falcons, and endangered ground hornbills etc. to name just a few.
+The loveliest of them has to be the graceful crowned crane though, always found in pairs, together with the secretary birds in addition to the beautiful lilac-breasted rollers, long-crested eagles, superb starlings, pygmy falcons, and endangered ground hornbills, etc. to name just a few.

 For guests and wildlife enthusiasts visiting Angama Mara in July and wanting to discover more of this beautiful country, the choices are truly limitless.
 One can fly north over flamingo-rimmed lakes of the Rift Valley to the land of the Samburu and Meru National Park, which was once home of Elsa the lioness, one can scale the peaks of Mt Kenya, discover the Swahili coastal culture in historical Lamu, can capture that iconic photograph of an elephant in front of Mt Kilimanjaro in Amboseli.
-Apart from these, one must not forget to spend at least one day in Nairobi in order to visit the elephant orphanage, and feeding a giraffe and walking in the footsteps of Blixen and Finch Hatton at Karen’s lovely farmhouse.
+Apart from these, one must not forget to spend at least one day in Nairobi in order to visit the elephant orphanage and feeding a giraffe and walking in the footsteps of Blixen and Finch Hatton at Karen’s lovely farmhouse.
 So much to do.
 So much to explore!

-For those enthusiastic wildlife travelers who want to explore more of Kenya after their stay at Angama Mara, it is an easy flight to just about anywhere.
+For those enthusiastic wildlife travelers who want to explore more of Kenya’s places after their stay at Angama Mara, it is an easy flight to just about anywhere.
 Like the sight of Amboseli with its famed views of Mt Kilimanjaro, Tsavo and the crystal clear waters of the Mzima Springs, Meru, Samburu and Laikipia in Kenya’s northern territories, all filled with astoundingly diverse habitats, and Mt.
 Kenya with its beautiful snow-capped peak is to be found here too.
 One must travel down through the Rift Valley to view the lovely reserves surrounding the Lakes Naivasha and Nakuru, swathed in a beautiful hue of pink from the thousands of flamingoes.
 Finally one can wrap his tour at one of Kenya’s beautiful beaches on the Swahili coast which truly makes for the adventure of a lifetime.

 In The Heart Of East Africa